vhosztafi/rs-cli/README.md

 - Uploads coverage and test result artifacts

 The pipeline runs on Ubuntu latest with .NET 8.0.

+#### Static Analysis / Quality Gates

+Static analysis (Qodana) runs as part of CI and enforces quality gates.
+The Qodana workflow (`.github/workflows/qodana_code_quality.yml`) runs on push and pull requests, analyzing the codebase for code quality issues, potential bugs, and adherence to best practices.

+Quality gates are configured via `qodana.yaml` and ensure that code quality standards are maintained throughout the development process.
+The analysis helps catch issues early and maintains consistency across the codebase.

 #### Nightly Integration Tests